muhammadyaseen/vae-disentanglement/experiment-notes/CSVAE experiments.md

+### GNN idea exploration
+- I can use GNNs to implement the latent structure in encoder and decoder
+- Serial nature of Ladder-like networks where values are assigned sequentially dependent on previous values vs the sync nature of GNNs in which nodes are updated at once.
+(This seems like a 'surface level' problem.. should be able to get around that)
+- DAG has directionality but GNNs don't afaik.
+I think we can simply implement it using DAG Adj.
+Mats.
+- In GNNs node features are multidim but I want to associate each node with a single distinct concept.
+How would that be achieved?
+- We can have arbitrarily complex message NN but at the end all node features need to be condensed down to same number of dims.
+Could this lead to a bottleneck ?
+- Implementing this in a way s.t. node features have accessed to multi-scale processed X.

 ### Experiment: Increased Capacity with KLD Scheduling over 10 epochs
 - Trained for 50 epochs in total, KLD loss is introduced after 10 epochs.
 - Same weight for Recon and KLD loss.
 Both equal to 1